fuankarion/Vision17/Lab2-Git/Readme.md

 ### Pulling changes

-1. Make some changes to your project using the GitHub interface.
+1. Make some changes to your project using the GitHub interface (for example edit a Readme.md).
 2. Run `git pull`.
 What happened?

 ### Conflicts